AdguardTeam/AGLint/README.md

 You can ignore files or folders by creating ignore file named `.aglintignore` in any folder.
 The syntax and behavior of this file is the same as `.gitignore` file.
 Learn more about `.gitignore` [here](https://git-scm.com/docs/gitignore), if you are not familiar with it.

+If you have a config file in an ignored folder, it will be ignored as well.

+Some "problematic" paths are ignored by default:
+- `node_modules`

 ## Configuration

 You can customize the default configuration by creating a file named `aglint.config.json` in the root of your repo.
 You can also use `aglint.config.yml`.
 If you have multiple folders, you can create a separate configuration file for each folder.
-If you have a configuration file in a subfolder, it will be merged with the configuration file in the parent folder.
+If you have a configuration file in a subfolder, it will be merged with the configuration file in the parent folder (like a chain of inheritance).
+If you have a configuration file in the root folder, it will be merged with the default configuration.

 The configuration file should be a valid JSON or YAML file.
 The following options are available: